enkore/j4-dmenu-desktop/README.md

 ## Project status

 I consider j4-dmenu-desktop pretty much feature complete since a few years: larger new features need a compelling reason and a good patch.
+Preferably discuss it before putting more work into it.

 ## Build requirements